 The new incentive aims to improve patient care in aspects such as management of chronic conditions, safety and performance.

-To help you understand these changes, as well as the support and resources we can provide your practice, we have created the following resources:
+To help you understand PIP QI, as well as the support and resources we can provide your practice, we have created the following:

 - General practice handbook